 Join us to celebrate New York-based artist Maren Hassinger’s return to Socrates after her first exhibition in 1987.
-Enjoy live music courtesy of the Jazz Foundation of America and food by the vendor Gladys Bienvenida Restaurante.
+Enjoy live music courtesy of the Jazz Foundation of America and bites from Gladys Bienvenida Restaurante.

 untapped new york, April 27, 2022.
 “11 New Public Art Installations in NYC May 2022”

 Queens Chronicle, April 28, 2022.
 “Natural and social environments at Socrates”